 Could Earth be near the center of the universe?

 Secularists have been pushing Earth away from the center of the universe till finally saying there is no center at all.
 They take this position not based on observations but based on materialistic necessity.
 For them there cannot be a center and there cannot be a boundary.
-In fact, it seems for Stephen Hawking that there was no Big Bang explosion at all because it would demand a center and a boundry. ”So long as the universe had a beginning, we could suppose it had a creator.
+In fact, it seems for Stephen Hawking that there was no Big Bang explosion at all because it would demand a center and a boundary.
+“So long as the universe had a beginning, we could suppose it had a creator.
 But if the universe is really completely self-contained, having no boundaries or edge, it would have neither beginning nor end: it would simply be.
 What place, then, for a creator?”
 Stephen Hawking

 Evidence for Earth in the center of the universe:

 2. Quantized Red Shift.
-Galaxies are bunch up into what is called Quantized Red Shift.
+Galaxies are bunched up into what is called Quantized Red Shift.
 More specifically the galaxies are bunched into groups and the groups are arranged into concentric circles around the Earth.
 According to Hubble’s Law, the distance interval is about 3 million light years between clusters.
 The mathematics are such that if you move Earth out 2 million light years away from our present central position, the red shift disappears into a random pattern.

 Quantized Red Shift has been observed for many years now and was identified by William Tifft.
 By 1997 the data was so strong it is no longer questioned.